seed-labs/seed-emulator/docs/thoughts/simulator_merging.md

 ### Merging `DomainNameCachingServiceLayer`

-What needs to be merged:
+What needs to be merged (all four cases):

 1. List of nodes to install the service on.

-How to merge:
+How to merge (all four cases):

 1. Just join the lists.

 ### Merging `ReverseDomainNameServiceLayer`

-What needs to be merged:
+What needs to be merged (all four cases):

 1. List of zone names with DNSSEC enabled.

-How to merge:
+How to merge (all four cases):

 1. Just join the lists.

 ### Merging `DnssecLayer`

-What needs to be merged:
+What needs to be merged (all four cases):

 1. List of zone names with DNSSEC enabled.

-How to merge:
+How to merge (all four cases):

 1. Just join the lists.

 ### Merging `CymruIpOriginLayer`

-What needs to be merged:
+What needs to be merged (all four cases):

 1. List of nodes to install the service on.

-How to merge:
+How to merge (all four cases):

 1. Just join the lists.

 ### Merging `WebServiceLayer`

-What needs to be merged:
+What needs to be merged (all four cases):

 1. List of nodes to install the service on.

-How to merge:
+How to merge (all four cases):

 1. Just join the lists.